tejash2005/dairy-demand-forecasting/README.md

 🧠 Overview

-This project uses AI-powered forecasting to solve inefficiencies in the dairy supply chain.
+This project uses forecasting to solve inefficiencies in the dairy supply chain.
 Using Python, Prophet, XGBoost, and time-series analytics, it predicts 7-day product-wise demand, optimizes inventory, and identifies plant utilization status (Underutilized | Optimal | Overloaded).

 The system also provides anomaly detection, ROI estimation, and stock-out alerts, ensuring smarter production planning and minimal wastage.